Wag3s vs Zapper: DeFi Dashboard vs Tax-and-Accounting (2026)

 - classifies internal transfers and characterises rewards;

-- produces a defensible taxable gain (Folio) or company accounting + FEC (Ledger).
+- produces a defensible taxable gain (Folio) or company accounting and the FEC (Ledger).

 Zapper shows the position; Wag3s produces the reportable result.